pkyurkchiev/pkyurkchiev/README.md

 ## Hello, I'm Pavel Kyurkchiev! 👋

 Welcome to my GitHub profile!
-I'm a seasoned software developer, a development lead, and an Assistant Professor at the University of Plovdiv.
+I'm a seasoned software developer lead, and an Assistant Professor at the University of Plovdiv.
 My journey in the tech industry has been fueled by a passion for creating impactful software solutions and a commitment to nurturing the next generation of tech talent.

 ### 🔭 Professional Experience